 A nonzero value allows L3 VXLAN and VXLAN-GPE flow creation.
 To enable L3 VXLAN or VXLAN-GPE, users has to configure firmware and enable this parameter.
 This is a prerequisite to receive this kind of traffic.

 Disabled by default.

 • dv_flow_en parameter [int]

 A nonzero value enables the DV flow steering assuming it is supported by the driver.
-The DV flow steering is not supported on switchdev mode.

 Disabled by default.